Get The Basics Of Your Data Capture Right

 8. You Ask For The Same Data Again.
 And Again.

-If you have the opportunity to collect more information through the customer lifecycle then demonstrate to the customer what you already know and never ask for the same information twice.
+If you have the opportunity to collect more information through the customer journey then demonstrate to the customer what you already know and never ask for the same information twice.
 Remember the concept of Show Me You Know Me.

 The customer isn’t going to be interested in your internal barriers to knowing them.